FOREX-Dollar pulls off lows but under pressure ahead of Fed

 tone on monetary policy.

-intent to keep rates near zero as a prelude to raising interest
+words stating its intent to keep rates near zero as a prelude to

 "We expect the Fed to drop its 'considerable time' guidance